nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

                     //Prepare the stream for deserializing the data buffer.Seek(0, SeekOrigin.Begin);

-                    //Because of SequentialReader<T> constructor signature an AvroSerializerSettings instance is required
+                    //Because of SequentialReader<T> constructor signature, an AvroSerializerSettings instance is required
-                    //when Codec Factory is explicitly specified
+                    //when codec factory is explicitly specified.
-                    //You may comment the line below if you want to use built-in Deflate (see next comment) AvroSerializerSettings settings = new AvroSerializerSettings();
+                    //You may comment the line below if you want to use built-in Deflate (see next comment).
+                    AvroSerializerSettings settings = new AvroSerializerSettings();

-                    //Create a SequentialReader for type SensorData which will derserialize all serialized objects from the given stream
+                    //Create a SequentialReader instance for type SensorData, which will deserialize all serialized objects from the given stream.
-                    //It allows iterating over the deserialized objects because it implements IEnumerable<T> interface
+                    //It allows iterating over the deserialized objects because it implements the IEnumerable<T> interface.
-                    //Here the custom Codec Factory is introduced.
+                    //Here the custom codec factory is introduced.
-                    //For convenience the next commented code line shows how to use built-in Deflate
+                    //For convenience, the next commented code line shows how to use built-in Deflate
                     //(no explicit Codec Factory parameter is required in this case).
-                    //Note, that because the sample deals with different IMPLEMENTATIONS of Deflate, built-in and custom codecs are interchangeable
+                    //Note that because the sample deals with different IMPLEMENTATIONS of Deflate, built-in and custom codecs are interchangeable
-                    //in read-write operations
+                    //in read-write operations.
                     //using (var reader = new SequentialReader<SensorData>(AvroContainer.CreateReader<SensorData>(buffer, true))) using (var reader = new SequentialReader<SensorData>(
                         AvroContainer.CreateReader<SensorData>(buffer, true, settings, new CodecFactoryDeflate45())))